cullophid/barely-functional/README.md

 ### some :: (a -> Boolean) -> [a] -> Boolean
-returns true if any of the elements in the list satisfies the predicate function.
+Returns true if any of the elements in the list satisfies the predicate function.

 ```js
 _.some(n => n > 2, [0, 1, 2, 3])